bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ---
 date: 20240525
 title: My journey to Google I/O '24
-description: A recount of my first I/O ever.
+description: A recount of my experience traveling to California for my first Google I/O ever.
 ---

 # My journey to Google I/O '24